DennisPSmith5676/DataVisualization_US_Accidents/README.md

  #####  Random Oversampling
  In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

- In this section,compared two oversampling algorithms to determine which algorithm results in the best performance.And oversampled the data using Naive random over sampling algorithm and the SMOTE algorithm.
+ Compared two oversampling algorithms Naive random over sampling algorithm and the SMOTE algorithm to determine which algorithm results in the best performance.

  ###### Naive Random Oversampling Algorithm